 - As soon as you click on Display adapters, you will find the display driver listed below the Display adapters.

 - Right-click on the display driver and select the “Update driver” option.

 This process will search your computer’s display driver online and if a new update is available, the system will automatically update that driver.
 You must restart your computer once the display driver has been updated.

 Method 3: Uninstall Recent or Effected Apps

-If this happens then you need to uninstall such an app from your computer immediately, follow these steps to uninstall recent or affected apps from your computer:
+If this happens, you must uninstall such an app from your computer immediately.
+Follow these steps to uninstall recent or affected apps from your computer:

-- First, you need to launch the Run command dialog box to type the “Windows+R” button and press Enter.
+- First, you must launch the Run command dialog box to type the “Windows+R” button and press Enter.

-- In the Run command, type the following command and press the OK button to continue.
+- Type the following command in the Run command and press the OK button to continue.

 - A Program and Feature window will open in front of you.
 In this window, you will see a list of all kinds of apps installed on the computer.

-- From this list, you have to identify the apps that you have installed and such an error has occurred in your system.
+- You must identify the apps you have installed from this list and such an error has occurred in your system.